9th8/up-to-date-real-world-haskell/5-writing-a-library.md

-While our `compact` function is useful for machine-to-machine communication, its result is not always easy for a human to follow: there\'s very little information on each line.
-To generate more readable output, we\'ll write another function, `pretty`.
+While our `compact` function is useful for machine-to-machine communication, its result is not always easy for a human to follow: there's very little information on each line.
+To generate more readable output, we'll write another function, `pretty`.
 Compared to `compact`, `pretty` takes one extra argument: the maximum width of a line, in columns.
-(We\'re assuming that our typeface is of fixed width.)
+(We're assuming that our typeface is of fixed width.)

 :::: captioned-content
 ::: caption